angellycabr/angellycabr.github.io/_pages/cv.md

 Research Experience
 ======
 - **Sarcasm-Enhanced Hate Speech Detection**   April 2024 – Present
-  • Proposed and developed a BERT-BiLSTM model to detect implicit hate speech in sarcastic or coded language often missed by current state-of-the-art systems.
+  • Explored whether sarcasm can serve as a proxy for covert hate speech to improve the detection of indirect and rhetorically complex abusive language online.
   • Employed sarcasm pretraining and sequential transfer learning to improve model performance, achieving 71% precision and 88% recall.
   • Established sarcasm pretraining as a performance-enhancing strategy, improving hate speech detection by 7% across all metrics, including precision, recall, F1-score, and AUC.
 - **Monitoring Productivity in the Workplace**   January 2024 – March 2024